tharafi-smail/CNN-LSTM/README.md

 # Models
 - Convolutional Neural Network (CNN): Uses convolutional and pooling layers to extract spatial features from images.
 - Long Short-Term Memory (LSTM) : A type of Recurrent Neural Network (RNN) capable of learning long-term dependencies using memory cells.
-For MNIST, each image (28×28) is treated as a sequence of 28 rows, each row is an input timestep.
+For MNIST, each image (28×28) is treated as a sequence of 28 rows, each row is an input timestep of 28 features.

 ---
 # Project Steps